UK business Marketing URLS directory

 Procedure:

-• Take a tablespoon of baking soda in the water and mix it.
+• Take a tablespoon of baking soda and mix it with water to create a solution.

 How to remove rust from the tea kettle?